 Figure 51: Ranges of the NSI parameters allowed by the combined analysis of the atmospheric and K2K data in the case of the inverted mass hierarchy.
+Taken with kind permission of Physical Review from figure 1 in reference [682].
+Copyrighted by the American Physical Society.

 Figure 52: Same as figure 51 for normal mass hierarchy.
+Taken with kind permission of Physical Review from figure 6 in reference [682].
+Copyrighted by the American Physical Society.

 Figure 53: Neutrino oscillation parameters inferred from the analysis of the first MINOS data release.
-Other experiments are also included for comparison (from [683]).
+Other experiments are also included for comparison.
+Taken with kind permission of the MINOS Collaboration from [683].